ahm3dhany/Broken-Web-Application/README.md

 ### _required steps to reproduce the vulnerability:_

 1. Navigate to either Six-Word Sories page (i.e. http://localhost:8080/sixWordStories) or Quotes page (i.e. http://localhost:8080/quotes).
+And if you prompted for credentials type "user" as the username & "password" as the password.
 2. At the top of the page, click on "Our Friend" link.
 It will open a new tab on your browser and display a page that tells you "If this vulnerability worked, your previous page is now redirected to www.hackerrank.com".
 3. Check your previous page now to make sure that the redirection happened.